themasmedia/nft-blender/docs/overview.rst

 Overview
 ========

-98% Tools for Blender...Not really just for NFTs
+Transmedia Workflow Tools for Blender
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| A growing set of useful tools for Blender that utilizes the full scope of Python 3 beyond just what ships with Blender, by **Mas**.
+| A growing set of useful tools for Blender that utilizes the full scope of Python 3 beyond just what ships with Blender, by **[m a s]**.
 | This module conforms to the requirements of Python packaging, and can be installed **in Blender**, free of dependency issues & user complexity.

 | ``This package is not yet meant for mainstream usage and delivered *as-is*.``